MahmoudGamlTaha/multi-vendor-ecommrece-site/readme.md

 ## Technology
 - Core <a href="https://laravel.com">Laravel Framework</a>
 - Back-end <a href="http://laravel-admin.org">Laravel Admin</a>
-- In addition, s-cart also integrates other free open source libraries.

 ## List Functions of  multi vendor

 ======= SHOPPING =======